-No. Accepted proof of citizenship include a photocopy of a birth certificate, a photocopy of your passport information page, or a photocopy of your naturalization papers.
+No. Accepted proofs of citizenship include a photocopy of a birth certificate, a photocopy of your passport information page, or a photocopy of your naturalization papers.

 Do I need to provide my original birth certificate, passport, or naturalization papers?

 No. A photocopy of this document will suffice.